 The Government's funding formula continues to greatly disadvantage Councils like Redcar and Cleveland.
-In the forthcoming financial year if our Council was to be apportioned the same Core Spending Power per dwelling as the England average at £1,838 then we would receive additional Revenue Support Grant of £4.8 million.
+In the forthcoming financial year if our Council was to be apportioned the same Core Spending Power per dwelling as the England average at £1,825 then we would receive additional Revenue Support Grant of £3.3 million.
+Redcar and Cleveland Borough Council have responded strongly to the Fair Funding Review along these lines.